jhwaffles/jhwaffles.github.io/_posts/2023-02-12-Parents-Visit.md

 ## The Plan

-Here is what we came up with: my parents would go on a meal plan (crafted by Cynthia) for 3 weeks.
-After that they were free to eat whatever they wanted again.
+Here is what we came up with: my parents would go on a meal plan crafted by Cynthia for 3 weeks.
 Cynthia and I would stay at my parents place for 2 of those weeks and prepare foods for them and encourage them to follow through.
 During this period we would also go on a walk or exercise for at least 30 minutes every day.

 We told them about this "offer".
 Although hesitant, my dad was eventually persuaded and accepted.

-As for the meal plan, the goal was to **shift eating style from majority carbohydrate to 80% protein/fats and 20% carbohydrates.
+As for the meal plan, the goal was to **shift eating style from majority carbohydrates to 80% protein/fats and 20% carbohydrates.
 The carbohydrates were to have high fiber content (vegetable and fruits).**

 Some more specific guidelines:

 - No rice, noodles, breads, or grains.
 - No dairy
-- Limited Fruits (Berries ok)
+- Limit fruits (Berries ok)
+- Limit processed foods
 - Berry/greens/fiber shake in the morning.
-- Tofu is OK
-- Soy is OK
+- Soy and Tofu is OK
 - Beef, seafood, are OK
+- No vegetable oils
+- Coconut oil and olive oil OK

-It was important to match the meals to their taste.
+With these guidelines, we wanted to match the meals to their taste.
 Meaning we incorporated asian ingredients and seasoning (soy sauce, tofu, ginger, etc) into the meals.

 ### Baseline

 Here are examples of my dad's "standard" food.

-- Lunch items:
+#### Lunch items:

 | ![](/docs/assets/Jerry_Breakfast_220611.jpeg#center)  |
 | :---------------------------------------------------: |